Citation, DOI & article data

 Sustentacular cells (type II):

 Paragangliomas are the most strongly hereditary group of tumors.
-The most common genetic cause of hereditary paragangliomas are mutations in the succinate dehydrogenase (SDH) subunit (SDHB, SDHD, SDHA or SDHAF2) 2.
+The most common genetic cause of hereditary paragangliomas are mutations in the succinate dehydrogenase (SDH) subunit (genes: SDHB, SDHD, SDHA or SDHAF2) 2.

 They are also associated with four clinical syndromes: